 We are proud to be a Brown & Sharpe and TESA worldwide certified service partner

 The original center locating indicator - indicador de diametro

 This is the genuine Blake Co-Axial indicator made in USA since 1959.
-(Chinese CoAx imitations are sold by major catalog companies under "brand" names such as SPI and Phase II and we strongly urge customers to think twice before investing in one of those.)
+(Chinese CoAx imitations are sold by major catalog companies under "brand" names such as Fowler, SPI and Phase II and we strongly urge customers to think twice before investing in one of those.)

 At Long Island Indicator Service we are always prepared to service what we sell.
 If your Co-Ax indicator ever malfunctions simply return it to us for a free repair evaluation.
 We've got lots of experience and plenty of parts for a truly professional repair.
 You can buy this gage with the confidence that it will be functional for many years to come.